ibm-cloud-docs/activity-tracker/cloud_services_locations.md

 `[*]` {{site.data.keyword.cos_full_notm}} (COS) generates global, management, and data events.
 * By default, events that report on global actions such as the creation of a bucket are collected automatically.
 You can monitor these events through the {{site.data.keyword.at_short}} instance that is located in the Frankfurt location.
 * Collection of management and data events in your account is optional.
-* **You must configure each bucket to enable management events, or management and data events.** Notice that you cannot enable data events only for a bucket.
+* **You must configure each bucket to enable management events, or management and data events.** You cannot enable data events only for a bucket.

     * To monitor management events, you must configure a bucket and specify the {{site.data.keyword.at_short}} instance where those events will be available for monitoring.
     * To monitor data events, you must select the option **Track data events** when you associate a bucket with an {{site.data.keyword.at_short}} instance.